 - Regionally accredited institutions that participate in Florida SCNS: In compliance with Florida Statute, students will receive direct transfer credit for any courses taken at these institutions.
 Students will need to provide official transcripts, but there will be no further review of the transfer credit by faculty.

 - Nonregionally accredited institutions that participate in Florida SCNS: In compliance with Florida Statute, students will receive direct transfer credit for any courses taken at these institutions.
-Students will need to provide official transcripts, and the Registrar will establish that the institution and course is listed as transferable on the SCNS Web site.
+Students will need to provide official transcripts, and the College registrar will establish that the institution and course is listed as transferable on the SCNS website.
 If so listed, there will be no further review of the transfer credit by faculty.

 - Regionally/nationally accredited institutions that do not participate in Florida SCNS: Students may receive transfer credit for courses taken at these institutions, but students are required to provide, in addition to the official transcript, documentation as to the level, content, quality, comparability and degree program relevance of the course.
 This material will be evaluated by faculty in an appropriate academic unit.